helen-kladova/werf/docs/pages/configuration/introduction.md

 </div>
 </div>

-> If there are templates with the same name werf will use template defined in _werf.yaml_ or the latest described in _templates files_.
+> If there are templates with the same name werf will use template defined in _werf.yaml_ or the latest described in _templates files_

 If need to use the whole _template file_, use template file path relative to _.werf_ directory as a template name in [include](#include) function.